 During this latest trip, we walked into to find some extremely seasoned flyers training for an upcoming competition.
 Our instructor was practicing before checking us in, and we were surprised to hear that she had over 700 actual skydives.

-Watching these experienced flyers with their elaborate flips and moves really sparked Ryder’s interest, so he started asking how he could learn to do some of the same moves eventually. iFLY offers a Flight School for children ages 4-16, which I’m considering signing him up for on the weekends!
+Watching these experienced flyers with their elaborate flips and moves really sparked Ryder’s interest, so he started asking how he could learn to do some of the same moves eventually. iFLY Westchester offers a Flight School for children ages 4-16, which I’m considering signing him up for on the weekends!

 One may think you can simply yell to your fly partner or instructor, but the force of the wind blowing in your face makes speaking virtually impossible.
 Funny enough, the kids easily recalled the signals, and Siella even jumped up at the end of class, to quiz us all.

 After class, Gemma begged to go first!
 We were all happy to oblige, actually proceeding in reverse age order (not that it mattered!)
-We each had two sessions, running just under 3 minutes in tunnel with the instructor.
+We each had two sessions, running just under 3 minutes in the tunnel with the instructor.

-As beginners, the first session concentrates on proper form and positioning of your head, arms and legs.
+As beginners, the first session concentrates on proper form and positioning of your head, arms, and legs.
 During the second flight, the instructor will assist you in flying high up, to the top of the chamber.
 It’s funny how Jason is petrified of heights, but didn’t complain once, as he sailed almost 3 stories in the air, with nothing below him.

 In addition to action-packed flights for consumers, iFLY also offers a number of different specialized programs, corporate group outings, and even class trips.
 One new feature we learned about during our visit is their Virtual Reality Flight Experience.
 Flyers can opt to wear virtual reality goggles, offering views as if you were actually jumping out of a real plane, with the tiny, but rapidly approaching ground way below.
 Once we get a few more flights under our belts, I’d love to try the VR goggles for the enhanced experience.

-I constantly receive emails from readers, friends and family asking my opinion about ideas and activities to do with their families that are somewhat outside the box. iFLY definitely quenches that thirst for thrill, and with over 30 locations in the US, and another dozen worldwide, you can get some air time just about anywhere.
+I constantly receive emails from readers, friends, and family asking my opinion about ideas and activities to do with their families that are somewhat outside the box. iFLY definitely quenches that thirst for a thrill, and with over 30 locations in the US, and another dozen worldwide, you can get some air time just about anywhere.